andrejbauer/mathematics-and-computation/_posts/2012-11-29-how-to-implement-dependent-type-theory-iii.md

 <!--more-->

 People say that de Bruijn indices and explicit substitutions are difficult to implement.
 I agree, I spent far too long debugging my code.
 But because every bug crashed and burnt my program immediately, I at least knew I was not done.
-In contrast, &#8220;manual&#8221; substitutions hide their bugs really well, and so are even more difficult to get right.
+In contrast, “manual” substitutions hide their bugs really well, and so are even more difficult to get right.
 I am convinced that my implementation from part II is still buggy.

 ### Blitz introduction to de Bruijn indices and explicit substitution